Contemporary Fathers in the UK

 Our fatherhood research library, developed as part of the Contemporary Fathers in the UK project, is a unique resource, systematically created through searches of eleven bibliographic databases and a systematic reference screening process.

-The library, held in Endnote software, is continuously updated with new research as this is published: it holds thousands of records including academic articles, book chapters and research reports about fathers, fatherhood and inter parental relationships in the UK, together with related policy and practice documents published from 1998 to the present day.
-International research reviews, methodology papers and publications relating to genetics and epigenetic are also included.
+The library, held in Endnote software, is continuously updated with new research as this is published: it holds thousands of records about fathers, fatherhood and inter parental relationships in the UK, together with related policy and practice documents published from 1998 onwards.
+International research reviews, methodology papers, and publications relating to genetics and epigenetics are also included.

 The kids are alright: Adolescents and their fathers in the UK [2023-4]